Probation procedure for academic staff

 APPEALS

-A probationer given notice of dismissal may appeal in writing to the Director of HR within 10 days from the date on the letter sent from the Chair of the Panel.
+A probationer given notice of dismissal may appeal in writing to the Director of Human Resources within 10 days from the date on the letter sent from the Chair of the Panel.

 The Appeal Panel will consist of:

-- a Chair, the Vice-Chancellor (or nominee if the Vice-Chancellor had chaired the probation panel)
+- The Vice-Chancellor as Chair (or nominee if the Vice-Chancellor had chaired the probation panel).

 The Appeal Panel shall hear the appellant (who may, if they wish, be accompanied by a Birkbeck colleague of their choice or a Trade Union representative) and the respondents, i.e., the Chairman of the Panel (or nominee); the panel is free to call relevant witnesses and to see relevant documentation and take other such action as deemed appropriate by the Chairman of the Panel.

-It shall be the function of the Appeal Panel to determine whether or not the Academic Staff Review Panel:
+It shall be the function of the Appeal Panel to determine whether or not the Academic Probation Review Panel:

 - could not reasonably have reached the conclusion in question; and/or